ZacSmir/ZacSmir.github.io/_posts/2021-01-18-Ministry_For_The_Future_Review.md

 > God exists to be shaped.
 > God is [Change](https://godischange.org/shape-god/).

 Change is coming, whether its climate change or the changes to our societies we make to combat climate change.
 We can't stop change, but we can shape it.
-Ministry for the future urges us to shape the coming change before it's too late and gives us a few ideas how.
+Ministry for the future shows us a few ways in which we can shape the coming change and urges us to do so before it's too late.